 Establishing and maintaining a safe environment is the shared responsibility of the Center, the CCNW staff, and volunteers from all levels of the organization.
 The Center will attempt to do everything within its control to assure a safe environment in compliance with federal, state, and local safety regulations.
-Volunteers are expected to obey safety rules and to exercise caution in all their work activities.
 Volunteers must immediately report any unsafe conditions to their supervisor.